 Editorial Board Composition

-As of October 2013, the Editors of RED are: David Backus (Stern, NYU), Marco Bassetto (Chicago Fed), Jesus Fernandez-Villaverde (Pennsylvania), Jonathan Heathcote (Federal Reserve Bank of Minneapolis), Urban Jermann (Wharton, Pennsylvania), Vincenzo Quadrini (USC), Martin Schneider (Stanford), and Gianluca Violante (NYU).
+As of September 2014, the Editors of RED are: Marco Bassetto (UCL), Jesus Fernandez-Villaverde (University of Pennsylvania), Jonathan Heathcote (Federal Reserve Bank of Minneapolis), Vincenzo Quadrini (USC), Martin Schneider (Stanford), and Gianluca Violante (NYU).

-The Associate Editors are: Cristina Arellano (Minnesota), Ariel Burnstein (UCLA), Hector Chade (ASU), Tim Cogley (NYU), Jan Eeckhout (UCL), Gino Gancia (CREI), Fatih Guvenen (Minnesota), Matteo Iacoviello (Federal Board), Nir Jaimovich (Duke), Tim Kehoe (Minnesota), Maurizio Mazzocco (UCLA), Virgiliu Midrigan (NYU), Matthew Mitchell (Rotman, Toronto), Fabrizio Perri (Minnesota), Diego Restuccia (Toronto), Richard Rogerson (Princeton), Andrea Tambalotti (New York Fed), Pierre-Oliver Weil (UCLA), Steve Williamson (Washington University, St. Louis), and Christian Zimmermann (St. Louis Fed).
+The Associate Editors are: Cristina Arellano (University of Minnesota), Ariel Burnstein (UCLA), Hector Chade (ASU), Tim Cogley (NYU), Jan Eeckhout (UCL), Gino Gancia (CREI), Fatih Guvenen (University of Minnesota), Matteo Iacoviello (Federal Reserve Board), Nir Jaimovich (Duke), Maurizio Mazzocco (UCLA), Virgiliu Midrigan (NYU), Fabrizio Perri (University of Minnesota), Diego Restuccia (University of Toronto), Richard Rogerson (Princeton), Andrea Tambalotti (New York Fed), Galina Vereshchagina (ASU), Pierre-Oliver Weil (UCLA), Steve Williamson (St. Louis Fed), and Christian Zimmermann (St. Louis Fed).